johnnyko28/Full-Stack-Project-Ko-and-Co./README.md

 https://johnnyko.herokuapp.com/

-I spent one month taking this online course and made a new full stack web project.
+It is an online shopping website.
+I spent one month taking this online course and made this new full stack web project.

 https://www.udemy.com/the-web-developer-bootcamp/